ohickman/sandbox/markdown.md

 words words _emphasized words_ words words

-Double underscores still envoke em so be careful: __init__ will get an emphasis, but it should probably be written `__init__` anyway.
+Double underscores still invoke em so be careful: __init__ will get an emphasis, but it should probably be written `__init__` anyway.

 Things not considered emphasis